-Grade: Length: Full Year Prerequisite: 85% or above final average Credit: 1.0 in Regents Algebra II 3.0 MCC
+Grade: 11 Length: Full Year Prerequisite: 85% or above final average Credit: 1.0 in Regents Algebra II

 This is a pre-calculus course designed for the serious math student who intends to pursue the study of calculus through participation in an AP Calculus course (AB or BC).
 This course includes all math necessary to prepare a committed student for the rigors of Calculus and will include units of study on limits and differentiation.
 Successful completion of this course is required to be eligible for AP Calculus BC.
-Students may receive college credit with MCC.